CodeCatz/codecatz-tutorial/2-new-project/index.md

 Make sure to only edit the text after `:`.
 The text after the hash sign (`#`) are comments that won't be displayed, but can help you understand what each part of the file is for.

-For example, these is how CodeCat edited her `_config.yml` file:
+For example, this is how CodeCat edited her `_config.yml` file:

 	# Site settings
 	title: CodeCat's Lair